shivannis/xandr-docs-public/xandr-docs/articles/monetize/edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md

 placement, or publisher targeting information.
 The more information you give buyers, the more easily they can target your inventory.

 > [!NOTE]
-> Age and gender targeting information can only be shared if you include the Xandr age and gender macro when exporting your placement tag.
+> Age and gender targeting information can only be shared if you include the Microsoft Advertising age and gender macro when exporting your placement tag.
 For more information, see
 > [Placement Tag Parameters](placement-tag-parameters.md).

 For **Category (Custom)** there is the additional option to expose specific categories.
 To select specific custom categories, choose **Selected** to display the list of custom categories.
 Click on a category in the **Available Items** area to add it to the **Selected Items** area.
 To remove a category from the **Selected Items** area, click on the **X** next to the category name.
 When you have finished selecting custom categories, click **Add** to save your changes.